browndragon/lair/packages/sg/README.md

 import Phaser from 'phaser';
 import SG from '@browndragon/sg';

-// Base class & Club for player & enemy sprites. class Mob extends SG.Member(
+// Base class & SingletonGroup for player & enemy sprites. class Mob extends SG.Member(
     Phaser.GameObjects.Sprite,
     class extends SG.PGroup {
         static get collides() { return [this] }  // Self collision: causes Mobs to bounce off of each other.
-Since Player and Enemy subclass Mob and include parent clubs in their clubs, Enemies are in the Mob club, and so bounce off of each other (and players against players, and players and enemies off of each other).
+Since Player and Enemy subclass Mob and include parent's singletongroups in their own, Enemies are in the Mob SG, and so bounce off of each other (and players against players, and players and enemies off of each other).
         // There is no need to define `collide(self, other)` because all we want to do is physics exclusion.
 If we wanted to have colliding with someone on the opposite faction hurt you, we could easily do that with `collide(self, other) { if (self.prototype != other.prototype) { self.getHurt(); other.getHurt(); } }` or similar.
-        // Note that Mob.lastClub (`this`!) is referenced in Bullet, which collides with it.
+        // Note that Mob.LastGroup (`==this`!) is referenced in Bullet, which collides with it.
     },
 ) {
     getHurt() { /* ... */ }  // Play a hurt animation and deduct health, destroying if dead.